skiadas/Calc1Course/notes/midterm2_study_guide.md

 8. Definition of absolute maxima/minima, and local maxima/minima.
 9. Extreme Value Theorem (Theorem 1 on 4.2)
 10. Critical points.
 Fermat's theorem (Theorem 2 on 4.2)
-11. Fiding the maximum and minimum value of a continuous function on a closed interval.
+11. Finding the maximum and minimum value of a continuous function on a closed interval.
 (Theorem 3 on 4.2)
 12. Rolle's Theorem (Theorem 4 on 4.2)
 13. Mean Value Theorem, statement and use
 14. A function with derivative 0 is constant (Corollary on top of page 195)